Mambela/Mambela/README.md

 - 👋 Hi, I’m Kevin Mambela
 - 👀 I’m interested in programming in general, i love creating and seeing systems come to life I am passionate about developing solutions that help the world.
 IOT is my secret love.
 The idea is to create solutions that make life easier and solve third world problems.
 - 🌱 I’m currently learning mobile development, cloud computing and System Architecture.
-- 💞️ I’m looking to collaborate on projects that help me grow Fullstack and Mobile development.
+- 💞️ I’m looking to collaborate on projects that help me grow as a developer.
 - 📫 How to reach me via mbelafran@gmail.com ...

 <!---